jopo86/onyx/README.md

 ## Download
 Onyx can be downloaded as pre-compiled binaries for Windows Visual Studio x64, or the source files themselves.
-Everything needed is included in the following links (from a release page, download the zip file under assets).
+Everything needed is included in the following links (from a release page, download the onyx-x.x.x.zip file under assets).

 [Latest Release (0.5.0-beta)](https://github.com/jopo86/onyx/releases/tag/v0.5.0-beta)
 [All Releases](https://github.com/jopo86/onyx/releases)